NERSC/spack-infrastructure/docs/spack_training.rst

       view: true

-Many software packages depend on MPI, BLAS, PMI, libfabrics, and these packages are typically available on Perlmutter.
+Many software packages depend on MPI, BLAS, PMI, and libfabrics, and these packages are typically available on Perlmutter.
 Shown below is a breakdown of the provider and its corresponding modules typically available on Perlmutter

 - MPI: cray-mpich